-6.1 Implementation of bush fire risk mitigation measures
+6.1 Implementation of bush fire risk treatment and mitigation

-The full range of bush fire risk mitigation measures and location of implementation as specified in this FMP is provided in Figure 11, which is overlain on an aerial image of the project area to assist with implementation.
+The works program provided in Table 6 provides clear direction for the implementation of all works associated with this FMP, including appropriate timing and responsibilities.
+In addition, the full range of bush fire risk treatment and mitigation measures, as well as location of implementation as specified in this FMP, is provided in Figure 9.
+The plan has been overlain on an aerial image of the project area to assist with implementation.